jina-ai/clip-as-service/README.md

 bc = BertClient(ip='xx.xx.xx.xx')  # ip address of the GPU machine bc.encode(['First do it', 'then do it right', 'then do it better'])
 ```

-> :children_crossing: NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
-Again, this is the **only file** that you need as a client.
-You don't even need Tensorflow.
-Please refer to [`requirements.client.txt`](requirements.client.txt) for the dependency on the client side.

 ## Server and Client Configurations